PedroSchmalz/FLP0478/book/aulas/aula1/textasdata.md

 ## 📖 Referência

 Grimmer, J., Roberts, M. E., & Stewart, B. M. (2022). *Text as Data: A New Framework for Machine Learning and the Social Sciences*.
 Princeton University Press.

+CATALINAC, Amy.
+From Pork to Policy: The Rise of Programmatic Campaigning in Japanese Elections.
+The Journal of Politics.
+[S. l.]: University of Chicago Press, jan.
+2016.
+DOI 10.1086/683073.
+Disponível em: http://dx.doi.org/10.1086/683073.